ȟ Latin Small Letter H With Caron U+021F

 Character Details

-Categorized technically as a Lowercase Letter, this character typically falls under the Latin script.
+Categorized technically as a Lowercase Letter, the U+021F character typically falls under the Latin script.
 In terms of text layout and rendering, the glyph is a canonical composition and has no designated width in East Asian typography.
 When placed in bidirectional text, it behaves as an Left-To-Right character.
 Its visual representation remains not mirrored regardless of the reading direction.

 Representations & Encodings